tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 - Clustering markers to keep the map fast.
 - Serving icons/assets out of the KMZ so markers could use the correct imagery.

-## Night 2: turning a map into a product: structure and deep links
+## Phase 2: turning a map into a product: structure and deep links

 Once the basics worked, the next wave was about _stability and predictability_.